pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 ===
 #### Step 1:

-&nbsp;
+---

-**Logon to your PrintAura account and navigate to My Stores > Woocommerce Shops.
+>**Logon to your PrintAura account and navigate to My Stores > Woocommerce Shops.**
-Click the link titled "click here" to begin.**
+**Click the link titled "click here" to begin.**

-&nbsp;
+---
+---

 ![](woo1.PNG)

-&nbsp;
+---
 #### Step 2:

-&nbsp;

-**First download the current PrintAura plugin from the "PrintAura Woocommerce Plugin" link and save it to a location ,such as My Desktop, for later.**
+>**First download the current PrintAura plugin from the "PrintAura Woocommerce Plugin" link and save it to a location ,such as My Desktop, for later.**
 **Under the field "Woocommerce Shop" enter the URL of your Woocommerce store it the text block, starting with "http://" or "https://".**

-&nbsp;

 ![](woo1.PNG)

-&nbsp;

 #### Step 3: